View all news articles below, or select a news category to the right.

 There will be a Volunteers Information Day on Monday, 4th February 2019 with normal office procedures beginning on Tuesday, 5th February.

 Online Shop Sales over Christmas

-If you want to shop for last minute Christmas purchases we undertake to despatch any orders received by midday on Tuesday December 19th, on that day.
+If you want to shop for last minute Christmas purchases we undertake to dispatch any orders received by midday on Monday, December 17th, on that day.

 The Heysen Trail is closed over the Fire Danger Season

 Remember that the Heysen Trail is now closed for the Fire Danger Season.
-You can get more information about the trail closure here.
+You can access more information about the trail closure here.

 Register for Twilight walks

 Although the office and the Heysen Trail are closed, don’t forget our Wednesday evening Twilight Walks.
 You can register for walks using our online Walks Calendar.

 The Office Volunteers wish all Friends members and supporters a Merry Christmas and a great New Year.